Please wait while we process your payment

 Jane Austen, whom some critics consider England’s best novelist, was born in 1775 in Steventon, England.
 The seventh of eight children, Austen lived with her parents for her entire life, first in Steventon and later in Bath, Southampton, and Chawton.
 Her father was the parish rector in Steventon, and, though not wealthy, her family was well connected and well educated.
 Austen briefly attended boarding school in Reading but received the majority of her education at home.
 According to rumor, she had a brief love affair when she was twenty-five, but it did not lead to a marriage proposal.
 Two years later she accepted and then quickly rejected a proposal.
 She remained unmarried for the rest of her life.
 Austen died in 1817, at age forty-one, of Addison’s disease.

 Austen began writing stories at a very young age and completed her first novel in her early twenties.
-However, she did not publish until 1811, when Sense and Sensibility appeared anonymously, -followed by Pride and Prejudice (1813) and Mansfield Park (1814).
-Emma, which appeared in 1816, was the last novel published -during Austen’s lifetime.
-(Northanger Abbey and Persuasion appeared posthumously.)
+However, she did not publish until 1811, when Sense and Sensibility appeared anonymously It was followed by Pride and Prejudice in 1813 and Mansfield Park in 1814.
+Emma, which appeared in 1816, was the last novel published during Austen’s lifetime.
+Two other Austen novels–Northanger Abbey and Persuasion–were published posthumously.

 In this social context, Austen’s commitment to reason and moderation can be seen as feminist and progressive rather than conservative.
 The intelligence and resourcefulness of her heroines stand in constant contrast to the limits of the constricted world of courtship and marriage defining their sphere of action.
 While reading Emma it is interesting to consider to what extent Austen accepts or questions the idea that marriage represents a woman’s maturity and fulfillment.